xCompass-AI/GeneCompass/downstream_tasks/grn_inference/README.md

 ## Dependency files

-The dependency file can be found at [GRN_Inference_Files](https://drive.google.com/drive/folders/1v3fDJ5hWwFMjnYLLdzE39LDshGutj3Ts?usp=sharing).
+The dependency files can be found at [GRN_Inference_Files](https://drive.google.com/drive/folders/1v3fDJ5hWwFMjnYLLdzE39LDshGutj3Ts?usp=sharing).

 # How to use this project